 Looking Ahead: What’s in Store for Cross-Platform Gaming

-Anyone who cares about fast time to market with their product simultaneously on multiple platforms is already actively developing using cross-platform solutions.
+Anyone who cares about quickly bringing their product to market simultaneously on multiple platforms is already actively developing using cross-platform solutions.
+At Kevuru Games, we also offer cross-platform game development services with experienced developers and clear pipelines.
 In 2021, the trend will not change, and more and more companies will use cross-platform game engines and approaches.
-Cross-play, cross-progression and cross-buy functions are demanded by players: they allow people to play together using different platforms, start playing on one and continue on another platform, and also make the process of buying a game available on different platforms one-time-only.
+Cross-play, cross-progression and cross-buy functions are demanded by players: they allow people to play together using different platforms, start playing on one platform and continue on another, and also make the process of buying a game available on different platforms one-time-only.

 Using a single codebase affects all aspects of game development down to reducing the number of developers required.
 This allows the company to save money that would normally be spent fixing and updating two separate codebases.
 A significant part of the initial project budget saved can be spent on further improving the game in accordance with user feedback.
-As a result, cross-platform game development achieves its goals in a balanced way, both in terms of price, and in terms of time, complexity and user experience.
+As a result, cross-platform game development achieves its goals in a balanced way in terms of cost, time, complexity and user experience.